"I'm new to this whole PODCAST thing. I have no idea where to start."

 How do I listen from my phone?

 What's the point of reviewing the podcast on iTunes (or any other platform)?
+Ok, so I’ve just asked you to please, please, please listen to Style Matters on the Radio Public app.
+But iTunes still rules the world in terms of getting new people to find new shows.
+So if you want to help me in another way, you can listen on Radio Public but go on to iTunes and leave a review there.
+Why?
 Well, in this crazy media-rich, information overload culture of ours, ratings can mean the difference between a podcast failing or thriving.
 And even if it's a great podcast, one that you absolutely love, the people who produce it might not be able to continue if they don't have enough (high) ratings.
 So if you want to hear more of Style Matters, please take 30 seconds and give it your thumbs up!
 We are at the mercy of mathematical statistical programs, people.
 Every review counts!
 THANK YOU!

 How To Rate Us on iTunes